• Skip to primary navigation

 Step-by-Step Instructions

-From here, we add our eggs one at a time.
-Once we incorporate our eggs, we add a scoop of our sifted flour and mix, and then we do the same with a splash of our buttermilk.
+Step 4: Once we incorporate our eggs, we add a scoop of our sifted flour to the wet ingredients and mix, and then we do the same with a splash of our buttermilk (photos 4 and 5).
 We repeat the process until we mix in all the flour and buttermilk.

 How to Serve

-Sure, you could serve this pumpkin pound cake sliced and unadorned and still have one tasty dessert, but it's even better with a couple additions.
+Sure, you could serve this pumpkin pound cake sliced and unadorned or with a simple powdered sugar topping and still have one tasty dessert, but it's even better with a couple additions.
 First, we warm up the pound cake in the microwave along with my oh-so decadent bourbon caramel.
-We then top our warm, caramel-soaked buttermilk-pumpkin pound cake with a big scoop of ice cream.
+We then top our warm, caramel-soaked moist cake with a big scoop of ice cream.

 I'm especially partial to my bourbon-pumpkin ice cream or butterscotch ice cream with candied pecans.
 You can't go wrong with either flavor.
 A caramel ice cream is another delicious option.